sibiantony/openstack-sec-storage/README.md

 This approach follows a chained encryption, thereby cryptographically securing the ACLs used by swift.
 The account keys are secured by a user key, which in turn is secured by a password key.
 The password key itself is a secure hash of the user password.
 The db creation, user registration can be done using the utility scripts under `utils`.
+There are some configurables for the database used, and has to be added to your filter configuration.

+`[filter:securedb-enc]`

+`use = egg:swift#securedb_enc`

+`mdb_host = localhost`

+`mdb_user = openstack`

+`mdb_pass = openstack`

+`mdb_db   = swiftauth`

-Some of the problems associated with this approach are that : weaker mapping from tokens to keys, and a loaded proxy server.
+Some of the problems associated with this approach are that : weaker mapping from tokens to keys, a loaded proxy server and probably scalability issues with a central db.

 Distributed encryption filter
 =============================